The manifest.json

 The credential type.
 When set as relative

-, a request from the app can only be performed if the app and the role who called it have the required permissions.
+, an app request can only be performed if the app and the role who called it have the required permissions.
 When set as absolute

-, if the app has the necessary permission, a request from the app can be performed.
+, a request from the app can be performed if the app has the necessary permissions.